harvard-dce/paella-matterhorn/README.md

 paella-engage-ui (polimediaupv/paella-matterhorn.git#...) is a dependency that contains Polimedia UPV Paella Opencast code. browserify supports building the DCE app-src extensions from this repository (extra features, such as routing)

-This project uses [NPM Shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap).
-It installs modules from the `npm-shrinkwrap.json` file, not the `package.json` file and will install the exact versions of the dependencies and subdependencies defined in `npm-shrinkwrap.json`.
-If you want to update dependencies, you must run `npm install --save <module name>@<version>` in order to update both `package.json` and `npm-shrinkwrap.json`. (`<module name>`  is the name of the dependency module you want to update.
-For example, dce-paella-extensions.)

-[player-router](https://github.com/harvard-dce/player-router) handles URL hash-based routing. app-src/index.js is the module within paella-matterhorn that handles webapp functionality external to Paella.

 Running locally (Development)
 ---------------
 Globally install Grunt and Jshinit: